The Padersent family history stretches back to the clans of the Dalriadan kingdom on the sea-swept Hebrides

 Notable amongst the Clan

-, Bishop of Edinburgh...
-Another 26 words (2 lines of text) are included under the topic Early Padersent Notables in all our PDF Extended History products and printed products wherever possible.
+Sir William Paterson (1658-1719), a Scottish trader and banker, one of the founders of the Bank...
+Another 68 words (5 lines of text) are included under the topic Early Padersent Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Padersent family to Ireland